dhellmann/commandlineapp/docs/source/PyMagArticle/index.rst

     Level 4
     $

-Error messages can be printed to the standard error stream using the ``errorMessage()`` method (lines 138-141).
+Error messages can be printed to the standard error stream using the ``error_message()`` method.
 The message is prefixed with the word "ERROR", and error messages are always printed, no matter what verbose level is set.
 Most programs will not need to use ``errorMessage()`` directly, because raising an exception is sufficient to have an error message displayed for the user.

 CommandLineApp and Inheritance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~